 It is not uncommon for micro or small-cap stocks to see persistent selling ahead of the EOFY.
 Sometimes, shares at this end of the market reach new lows due to a lack of liquidity that can prompt sellers to sell into the ‘bid’ out of concern their EOFY tax-loss sale might not get executed before June 30.

 Even blue-chip favourites can be hit hard by the phenomenon when they underperform relative to their peers.
-This was evident in the likes of Telstra (ASX: TLS) and AMP (ASX: AMP) during June of 2018, despite the ASX rising 3% in the same month.
-Since 2002, however, the ASX has largely seen varying levels of returns ahead of the EOFY.
+Since 2002, however, the ASX 200 has largely seen varying levels of returns ahead of the EOFY, with recent years defying the notion that it is a market full of sellers.

 Considerations associated with tax-loss selling